hlascelles/karina_personal_website/_posts/travel/2020-04-04-london-parts.md

 <a name="liverpool-street"></a>
 ### 14. Liverpool Street

 * [Horizon 22](https://horizon22.co.uk/) - London's highest observation deck (58th floor).
 Book free tickets in advance, bring binoculars.
-If no tickets available, try [The Lookout](https://www.8bishopsgate.com/lookout) or [Sky Garden](https://skygarden.london/).
+If no tickets available, [The Lookout](https://www.8bishopsgate.com/lookout) next door is equally good (book free tickets in advance).
+[Sky Garden](https://skygarden.london/) (book free tickets in advance) is lower so the views are less impressive, but the outdoor terrace is nice.
+[The Garden at 120](https://www.thegardenat120.com/#content/page/visitor_info) (free) doesn't require booking in advance.
 There is really no need to pay for The View from The Shard or London Eye.
 * [London Mithraeum](https://www.londonmithraeum.com/) - archaeological remains of a Roman temple, 3rd century AD.
 Book free tickets in advance.
 For completeness, also visit London's Roman Amphitheatre inside Guildhall Art Gallery.
 * [Guildhall Art Gallery](https://www.thecityofldn.com/directory/guildhall-art-gallery/) - art collection and London's Roman Amphitheatre.
 Book free tickets in advance.
-* Sculptures: [Sculpture in the city](https://www.sculptureinthecity.org.uk/) - an annual outdoor sculpture exhibition, new sculptures every June; [Our Herd of Hope](https://www.theherdofhope.com) - a family of 21 life-sized bronze elephant statues around 1 Bishops Square; a sculpture by [Yayoi Kusama](https://www.davidzwirner.com/artists/yayoi-kusama) in front of Liverpool Street Station (51.517648, -0.083399); etc.
+* Sculptures: [Sculpture in the city](https://www.sculptureinthecity.org.uk/) - an annual outdoor sculpture exhibition, new sculptures every June; [Our Herd of Hope](https://www.theherdofhope.com) - a family of 21 life-sized bronze elephant statues around 1 Bishops Square; a sculpture by [Yayoi Kusama](https://www.davidzwirner.com/artists/yayoi-kusama) in front of Liverpool Street Station (51.517648, -0.083399); City Wing (51.514349, -0.08617), Forgotten Streams (51.511899, -0.090963) and (51.512579, -0.092141), [Cnihtengild statue](https://denysmitchellblacksmith.co.uk/cnihtengild-london-horse/) (51.516399, -0.079194), etc.
 * Street art around Shoreditch - Brick lane, Grey Eagle Graffiti wall, Whitecross street and much more.
 * Walk from Liverpool Street station to Farringdon station underground following [this guide](https://diamondgeezer.blogspot.com/2022/05/how-to-walk-underground-from-liverpool.html).
 * The area around Old Street Station, nicknamed the "Silicon Roundabout", has a fun origin story that started with a [throwaway joke in 2008](https://www.wired.co.uk/article/silicon-roundabout-tech-city-property) and became UK government's policy in 2010.
 [Microsoft Reactor](https://developer.microsoft.com/en-us/reactor/) hosts many events for developers.